pedrojunqueira/da-100/README.md

 		- Consider the number of visuals on the report page; less visuals means better performance
 		- Consider the number of fields in each visual
 	- DAX QUery
-		- There are more efficient way to right dax to improve performance
+		- There are more efficient way to right DAX to improve performance
 	- Data Model
 		- Relationships can be costly.
-For example snow flake reduce performance
+For example Snow Flake reduce performance
 		- Columns: Do not import unnecessary columns
 		- Unnecessary rows: remove empty rows
 		- Data Type: Date and Time columns is costly.
 Consider splitting them or remove time if do not need it